-Select album styles that allow prints to be safely removed such as those with slide-in polyester or polypropylene pages (e.g. Albox polypropylene albums).
+Select album styles that allow prints to be safely removed such as those with slide-in polyester or polypropylene pages.
 If attaching prints to album pages or mountboard, use a reversible system such as polyester photo corners.
-Avoid sticking prints down with glue as over time glue can become discoloured and cause staining.
+Avoid sticking prints down with glue as over time adhesives can become discoloured and cause staining.

-(7571 Lavarack Family Album, John Oxley Library, State Library of Queensland)
+(Page from the 7571 Lavarack Family Album, John Oxley Library, State Library of Queensland)

 - Historic or original photo albums should be retained if important to the history of the object.
-In this case, albums can be boxed or wrapped in archival paper. - Interleaving with archival (PAT passed) tissue is sometimes recommended and should be done judiciously as it adds bulk to the album and places stress on the binding. - Leave photographs in original albums.
+In this case, albums can be boxed or wrapped in archival paper. - Interleaving with archival tissue that passes PAT, -is sometimes recommended and should be done cautiously as it adds bulk to the album and can place stress on the binding. - Leave photographs in original albums.
 You may damage the prints by trying to remove them and compromise the integrity of the album as a historical record.
 Pages can be carefully scanned or photographed to create a digital copy.